-While entertainment purchases don’t earn bonus points, you earn 3x points on travel and dining purchases.
+While entertainment purchases don’t earn bonus points, you earn 3x points on travel (once eligible) and dining purchases.
 You also get an annual $300 travel credit.
 If you pay for your plane tickets or hotel room with cash, Chase covers the first $300 you spend.

 Saving Money on Theme Park Tickets

 Getting bonus points on theme park purchases is nice, but paying less can be just as rewarding.
 After all, the less money you spend on theme park admissions means more money for future trips.
 Consider using the best credit cards for travel purchases to help save money.

 Paying cash for theme park tickets might be the best bang for your buck.
 This is especially true if you are purchasing directly from the theme park that has better prices than a travel booking site.
 Then, you can redeem your points for award travel, which usually has better redemption values.

 Most credit card providers offer member-only packages that can save you money.
 Chase Ultimate Rewards offers theme park tickets through their travel portal.
 American Express Membership Rewards offers theme park vouchers to several different brands.

 Summary of Credit Cards for Theme Parks

 When using credit cards for theme parks and park purchases, always strive to earn at least 1.5 points per $1 spent.
 This way, you’ll maximize your rewards potential.
 Also, use your card for your food and drink purchases if your card has dining benefits.